 Dr. Low has co-authored an article on chronic pain, entitled "Reflex Sympathetic Dystrophy: Long-Term Remission with Hypnosis Suggests New Paradigm for the Disease" which appears in the Clinical Bulletin of Myofascial Therapy, V 2, N 2/3, 1997.
 She has educated other professionals on this topic at the American Society of Clinical Hypnosis (2002, 2003, 2004, 2005, 2006, 2008, 2010, 2012) and the American Association for the Study of Mental Imagery (1997), the Society for Clinical and Experimental Hypnosis (2003, 2011), and the International Society for the Study of Dissociation (2003, 2004, 2005, 2006, 2009.
 2011), and the Benjamin Schwarcz Memorial Hypnosis workshops at Stritch Medical School (2005, 2007).

 Dr. Low's current clinical investigations involve understanding the association between trauma and stress and poorly understood, difficult to treat functional medical disorders such as fibromyalgia and IBS.
-She has a publication with Irving Kirsch, Ph.D. in press (2012, AJCH) on the overuse of antidepressant medications.
+She has a publication with Irving Kirsch, Ph.D.
+(2012, AJCH) on the overuse of antidepressant medications.
 Dr. Low has presented her work on ADHD for Children and Adults with Attention Deficit Disorder (CHADD) and has completed an article outlining her treatment of attention deficit hyperactivity disorder, which was published in January, 2000 in the American Journal of Clinical Hypnosis, (V41, pp 228-236) entitled "Attention Deficit Hyperactivity Disorder: Dissociation and Adaptation".
 Dr. Low has also lectured on psychoneuroimmunology--the relationship between the immune system and the nervous system and emotions to a variety of lay and professional groups.
 She has also published on the problems of public schooling for the Hoover Institute Press.

 Dr. Carol B. Low offers complete assessment and treatment services for a wide variety of emotional difficulties and physical difficulties with emotional underpinnings.
 She uses a variety of treatment modalities including cognitive therapy, rational-emotive-behavior therapy, clinical hypnosis, sensorimotor trauma therapy, and other experiential modalities.
 She works extensively with a variety of life problems including, but not limited to: chronic pain disorders, stress-related pain and illness, autoimmune disorders, irritable bowel, allergies, depression and anxiety , phobias and panic disorders, post-traumatic stress and other dissociative disorders, smoking cessation and weight loss, and adjustment to life changes.
 In the area of eating and fat loss, Dr. Low has studied exercise and nutrition with the goal of assisting clients to completely reassess their lifestyle and make permanent, healthy changes rather than simply focusing on weight.